zer0ed/coyote-package-system/README.md

 [changlog.txt](docs/changelog.txt) and [todo.txt](docs/todo.txt) can be found in docs/

-## Packages

-Packages for CPS can be found under the cps-packages repository.

 ## Dev Team

 Code improvements, testing and feedback credit go to these amazing volunteers.